 - The structure of the policy has been modified to provide a more customer centric policy. - The standard updates have been made to the policy including application of actual capital expenditure over the past three years and inclusion of the latest LTP capital budgets.
 In most areas these updates have resulted in increases in the development contribution.
-Most noticeably in water and wastewater due to the higher costs budgeted for treatment upgrades. - The timing of payment has been simplified to provide greater administrative efficiency and provide certainty for developers. - The roading development contributions for non-residential developments have been altered to provide a more appropriate allocation of the growth costs. - The remission for additional residential dwellings on dairy farm developments has been removed.
+Most noticeably in water and wastewater due to the higher costs budgeted for treatment upgrades. - The timing of payment has been simplified to provide greater administrative efficiency and provide certainty for developers. - The roading development contributions for non-residential developments have been altered to provide a more appropriate allocation of the growth costs. - Additional land use categories for campgrounds and retirement villages have been added the policy to provide simpler administration of the policy. - The remission for additional residential dwellings on dairy farm developments has been removed.
 The development contribution for a dairy farm includes just the additional demand created by the change in land use and excludes any additional residential activity.